flyingmachine/brave-clojure-web/content/6-do-things.md

 This similarity allows you to more quickly see what will happen when this anonymous function gets applied.
-"Oh," you can say to yourself, "this is going to multiple its argument by 3".
+"Oh," you can say to yourself, "this is going to multiply its argument by 3".

 As you may have guessed by now, the percent sign, `%`, indicates the argument passed to the function.
 If your anonymous function takes